kaze0021/ICS125/backend/server.md

 Returns status `400` on error and `200` on success.
 JSON response body contains the following:
 - `message`: string status message
 - `advice`: string message of advice from Gemini

+## `/get_lifestyle_score`
+### JSON Body Requirements:
+- `token`: valid string access token for an existing user session. tokens are returned on a successful login/signup

+### Usage
+Averages user metrics for up to 14 days in the past, comparing them to their recommended values based on personal data to obtain a single score from 0.15 to 1.0 inclusive.

+### Response
+Returns status `400` on error and `200` on success.
+JSON response body contains the following:
+- `message`: string status message
+- `score`: a float score